-- Therapists must at all times keep their clothing, hands, and fingernails clean and any infected, damaged or inflamed skin must be covered with an impermeable dressing and disposable gloves. - Therapists must thoroughly cleanse their hands by washing up to the wrist with hot water and soap or an antibacterial cleansing agent.
-Then drying with a single service towel or other approved hand-drying equipment. - Hands must be washed before and after commencing each treatment. - Hands are to be thoroughly washed after cleaning instruments, sinks, couches, trolleys, lamps and all other fixtures and fittings that have come in contact with the client that needs addressing before admitting the next client.
+- Beauty professionals must at all times keep their clothing, hands, and fingernails clean and any infected, damaged or inflamed skin must be covered with an impermeable dressing and disposable gloves. - Beauty professionals must thoroughly cleanse their hands by washing up to the wrist with hot water and soap or an antibacterial cleansing agent.
+Then drying with a single service towel or other approved hand-drying equipment. - Hands must be washed before and after commencing each treatment.

-- Hands must be washed immediately after using the bathroom, using a handkerchief or nasal tissue or smoking. - Should a therapist come in contact with blood or fluids, they must wash their hands immediately. - If the client has open lesions or is known to have a contagious disease, the therapist has the right to refuse treatment. - If the therapist has cuts or wounds on their hands or has a skin infection or lesion then the injury must be dressed and disposable gloves worn. - No Therapist shall treat clients whilst wearing false nails, nail extensions or nail polish as bacteria becomes lodged between the acrylic, polish and the cuticle. - Nails must be kept short and clean. - No therapists shall wear bangles or jewellery whilst providing treatments as bacteria collects on the jewellery and is passed from client to client. - Therapists must wear clean well-fitting single-use disposable gloves when undertaking treatments that may result in coming into contact with blood, mucus membrane, body excretions e.g. Collagen induction therapy, extractions, pedicures. - Therapists must cover their hands with clean well-fitting single-use disposable gloves before touching any object which has not been subject to a process of cleansing and sterilisation which has been used to pierce the skin or used in a high risk treatment e.g. pedicures. - If the therapist has handled blood-soiled items, body fluids, excretions, and secretions hands are to be washed after gloves are removed. - Hands must be washed before putting on and after removing clean wellfitting single-use disposable gloves when performing a specified treatment that involves piercing of the skin or high risk treatments e.g. pedicures. - All therapists including mobile business, that don't have access to hot and cold running water, must use an antiseptic alcohol based hand sanitiser and disposable gloves before and after treating their clients and handling contaminated equipment. - If the treatment is interrupted and the therapist called away from the treatment, the therapist must discard the gloves to the bin.
-Wash their hands in hot/soapy water and not touch anything in the treatment area.
-Once returned, the therapist must rewash their hands in the appropriate way and reapply a new pair of disposable gloves before recommencing the treatment.
+- Hands are to be thoroughly washed after cleaning instruments, sinks, couches, trolleys, lamps and all other fixtures and fittings that have come in contact with the client that needs addressing before admitting the next client. - Hands must be washed immediately after using the bathroom, using a handkerchief or nasal tissue or smoking. - Should a beauty professional come in contact with blood or fluids, they must wash their hands immediately. - If the client has open lesions or is known to have a contagious disease, the beauty professional has the right to refuse treatment. - If the beauty professional has cuts or wounds on their hands or has a skin infection or lesion then the injury must be dressed and disposable gloves worn. - Ideally nails must be kept short and clean. - Beauty professional /Nail technician wearing false nails/nail extensions/gel polish must ensure nails are maintained to the highest standard, with use of a clean nail brush to ensure no debris bacteria can become lodged between the acrylic, polish and the cuticle. - A suitable nail length is recommended to ensure no injury to the client. - No beauty professional shall wear bangles or jewellery whilst providing treatments as bacteria collects on the jewellery and is passed from client to client. - Beauty professionals must wear clean well-fitting single-use disposable gloves when undertaking treatments that may result in coming into contact with blood, mucus membrane, body excretions e.g. collagen induction therapy, extractions, pedicures, waxing. - Beauty professionals must cover their hands with clean well-fitting single-use disposable gloves before touching any object which has not been subject to a process of cleansing and sterilisation which has been used to pierce the skin or used in a high risk treatment e.g. pedicures. - Hands must be washed before putting on and after removing clean well-fitting single-use disposable gloves. - All beauty professionals, including mobile business, that don't have access to hot and cold running water, must use an antiseptic alcohol based hand sanitiser and disposable gloves before and after treating their clients and handling contaminated equipment. - If the treatment is interrupted and the beauty professional called away from the treatment, the beauty professional must discard the gloves to the bin, wash their hands in hot/soapy water and not touch anything in the treatment area.
+Once returned, the beauty professional must rewash their hands in the appropriate way and reapply a new pair of disposable gloves before recommencing the treatment.